lopalic/rc_onboarding/ruby_basics/what_is_ruby/README.md

 - Faster to write code
 - Faster to get an idea working
 - Faster to test things out without depending on anything at all
+- Doesn't care much about syntax, pretty much anything that's working can be interpreted into a working script/program
+- Simple and easy to understand code

 ## Cons: